BLACKGHOST115/unfriend-all-discord-python-script-and-ez-to-do/README.md

-# unfriend-all-python script and ez to do
+# unfriend-all discord python script
- a simple python script for un friending everone on your friend list
+ a simple python script for unfriending everone on your friend list

 ## Disclaimer ⚠